junxit/us-congress-bills-117/metadata.md

 - 2021-07-22 — Introduced in House
 - 2021-07-22 — Introduced in House
 - 2021-07-22 — Referred to the House Committee on Transportation and Infrastructure.
+- 2021-07-23 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2021-07-28 — Committee Consideration and Mark-up Session Held.
+- 2021-07-28 — Ordered to be Reported by Voice Vote.
+- 2021-07-28 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged.
+- 2021-11-01 — Placed on the House Calendar, Calendar No. 42.
+- 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-161.
+- 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-161.